ELEMENTARY PROGRAM BENEFITS

 Lower and Upper Elementary students are beginning to try to understand their place in the world.
 They are becoming more abstract thinkers, curious about the moral and physical laws of the universe around them.
 Topics are integrated to give a broader view of concepts and learning approaches.
 Children advance at their own pace, not limited by age or group levels.
 Students take increased responsibility for their learning goals.

 In grades 4 through 6, students are provided with meaningful opportunities to practice critical thinking and creative problem-solving skills, and to participate in experiential learning—helping to ensure their academic preparedness as they transition successfully into selective middle schools.

 A nurturing environment with one teacher for every 10 children.

 Skilled and knowledgeable faculty who provide an environment that is conducive for building social, emotional and academic growth and success.

 A blended curriculum that combines Montessori learning with complementary curricular approaches that emphasize collaboration and independent learning.

 A multi-age classroom which fosters social and emotional growth and creates opportunities for leadership.

-Enhanced programming in music, art, physical education, Spanish, library, woodworking, keyboarding, drama, design lab.
+Enhanced programming in music, art, physical education, design lab, information technology, drama, and Spanish.

 Watch a Video About Montessori in the Elementary Years